Philip Chetwode, 1st Baron Chetwode

 Field Marshal Philip Walhouse Chetwode, 1st Baron Chetwode, (21 September 1869 – 6 July 1950), was a senior British Army officer.
 He saw action during the Second Boer War, during which he was present at the Siege of Ladysmith in December 1899.
 He saw action again during World War I on the Western Front, taking part in the First Battle of Ypres, and then in the Sinai and Palestine campaign during which he led his corps at the First Battle of Gaza in March 1917, at the Battle of Beersheba in October 1917 and the Battle of Jerusalem in November 1917.

 After the War he held a series of senior military appointments including Adjutant-General to the Forces and then Commander in Chief Aldershot Command.
 He went on to be Chief of the General Staff in India in 1928 and Commander in Chief in India in 1930 and was much concerned with the modernisation and "Indianisation" of the army in India.

 Early life and education

-Born the son of Sir George Chetwode, 6th Baronet, and Alice Jane Bass (daughter of Michael Thomas Bass the brewer), Chetwode was educated at Eton, where he was an athlete of some distinction, and entered the British Army through the Militia with his first commission being as a second lieutenant in the 3rd (Militia) Battalion of the Oxfordshire Light Infantry (later the Oxfordshire and Buckinghamshire Light Infantry) on 11 April 1888.
+Born the son of Sir George Chetwode, 6th Baronet, and Alice Jane Bass (daughter of Michael Thomas Bass the brewer), Chetwode was educated at Eton, where he was an athlete of some distinction, and entered the British Army through the Militia with his first commission being as a second lieutenant in the 3rd (Royal Bucks Militia) Battalion, Oxfordshire Light Infantry (later the Oxfordshire and Buckinghamshire Light Infantry) on 11 April 1888.
 He then received a commission in the Regular Army, still holding a second lieutenant's rank, with the 19th Hussars on 20 November 1889.